 Be sure to embrace change as part of the decorating process.
 In a new home, you may find you thought you’d use a room one way, but it better suits the family in a different way.
 Or, if you bought a bigger home that you’re planning to grow into, your needs will change as your family expands.

-Keep in mind that your three anchors—color, rugs, and window treatments—will always act as the base of your room.
+Keep in mind that the three anchors—color, rugs, and window treatments—will always act as the base of your room.
 They’ll make it easy to rearrange furniture and re-accessorize as often as your needs change.